Cheshire West and Chester Council

 Cheshire West and Chester Council is the local authority for Cheshire West and Chester, a local government district with borough status in the ceremonial county of Cheshire, England.
 The council is a unitary authority, being a district council which also performs the functions of a county council.
 It has been under no overall control since June 2025, being run by a Labour minority administration.
 Full council meetings are held at Wyvern House in Winsford, and the council's main offices are at The Portal in Ellesmere Port.

+In 2026, the council became part of the Cheshire and Warrington Combined Authority.

 History

 The council and district were created in 2009, covering the combined area of the former districts of Chester, Ellesmere Port and Neston and Vale Royal.
 The new council also took on the functions of the abolished Cheshire County Council in the area.
 Cheshire West and Chester is both a non-metropolitan district and a non-metropolitan county, but there is no separate county council; instead the district council performs both district and county functions, making it a unitary authority.
 For the purposes of lieutenancy and shrievalty, Cheshire West and Chester remains part of the ceremonial county of Cheshire.

 The new district was awarded borough status from its creation on 1 April 2009.
 The council's full legal name is therefore Cheshire West and Chester Borough Council, although it styles itself Cheshire West and Chester Council.
 As a borough, the chair of the council is allowed to take the title of mayor.
 Until 2015 the role of chair of the council was combined with the ceremonial position of Lord Mayor of Chester.
 The roles were then separated, with the chair of the council becoming a separate position but not taking the title of mayor.

+In February 2026, the council became part of the Cheshire and Warrington Combined Authority.